dpointeck/dp-next/_posts/20180311_a-strange-bug.md

 ---
-slug: 'second-post'
+slug: a-strange-bug
-title: "The second post was hard too"
+title: I almost went crazy because of this bug
-date: 2020-10-19
+date: 2018-03-11
 ---

 #One morning, when Gregor Samsa woke from troubled dreams.